Josie Someo Purcell

-I want my work to spark conversation about our diverse environments and our impact on them.
+Predominantly using alternative photographic processes, I look to create curiosity and spark conversation about diverse environments and the human impact on them.

-Find out more about me, and my on-going series Harena Now, which relates to the global sand crisis, via my website.
+Find out more about my work via my website.

 I gained a distinction in my MA in Photography in September 2018 via Falmouth University, with other personal highlights including: